In this post, we are going to discuss the requirements you much achieve to become a Twitch affiliate and five tips to help you get there.

 Social media is king.
 The #1 person that should be authentically selling yourself is you, and the easiest way to do that is via Twitter.
 There are many social media platforms to choose from, but we recommend starting with Twitter because it is the most popular in the creator and gaming space.

 Start communicating with the world about your stream.
 Promote your social channels when you stream.
 Plug your handles when you are live.
-Include all your links in your about section with Willow.
+Include all your links in your about section with Link Space.
 Social media acts as a way to amplify your reach when you go live and gives your community a place to interact with you.

 These are our five best practices to help you grow your channel and become a Twitch affiliate.
 Of course, there are thousands of helpful tips out there.
 What advice would you give to new streamers?